IGNOU Projects

 Format of IGNOU MAFCS Project Report/Dissertation (MFCP-5)

-Following completion of the research in accordance with the requirements of the IGNOU MAFCS synopsis, you must write a detailed account of the research, emphasising the problem statement, the research objectives, the study’s hypothesis(es) based on a review of the related literature, the method and procedures used to select the sample group, and the development and use of Each of these points is thoroughly explored in an IGNOU MAFCS Report.
+Following completion of the research in accordance with the requirements of the IGNOU MAFCS synopsis, you must write a detailed account of the research, emphasising the problem statement, the research objectives, the study’s hypothesis(es) based on a review of the related literature, the method and procedures used to select the sample group, and the development and use of Each of these points is thoroughly explored in the IGNOU MAFCS Report.
 IGNOU MAFCS Dissertation writing requires adherence to a number of standards and principles.

 A Guideline to Report Writing for the IGNOU MAFCS Project Report